-Trump resumes defense of Putin summit after walk-back, rips 'haters' with 'Trump Derangement Syndrome'
+Trump resumes defense of Putin summit after walk-back, rips 'haters' with 'Derangement Syndrome'

-President Trump on Wednesday quickly resumed his full-throated defense of his meeting with Russian President Vladimir Putin after attempting to walk back and clarify the most controversial moment from their joint press conference, once again calling the summit a success and blasting his critics as “haters” with “Trump Derangement Syndrome.”
+President Trump on Wednesday quickly resumed his full-throated defense of his meeting with Russian President Vladimir Putin after attempting to walk back the most controversial moment from their joint press conference, once again calling the summit a success and blasting his critics as “haters” with “Trump Derangement Syndrome.”

 “So many people at the higher ends of intelligence loved my press conference performance in Helsinki.
 Putin and I discussed many important subjects at our earlier meeting.
 We got along well which truly bothered many haters who wanted to see a boxing match.
 Big results will come!”
 Trump tweeted early Wednesday.